Sravankodadala/google-sign-in-/README.md

 Run ```zip -d flutter.jar "assets/*" "lib/*"``` in the android/libs directory.

 You should now be able to build from source using Android Studio.

+#### Adding to an existing iOS project

+Instructions for adding to an existing iOS project are coming soon.